 - An important note to parents

-Research shows that the most common age at which children are susceptible to cyber bullying is between 10 to 12 and between teenage years.
+Research shows that the most common age for cyber bullying is between 10 to 12 and between teenage years.

 Cyber bullying can affect a child mentally, emotionally, and socially.
-This kind of bullying is the kind of trouble which is difficult to control as it is not done face to face and cannot be undone once done.
+This kind of bullying is trouble which is difficult to control.

 So, read on to get valuable insights on this topic and also learn on ways to protect your teen from cyber bullying.
 And educate yourself and in turn educate and protect your teen from cyberbullying.

 To start your journey on trying to protect your teen from cyber bullying.
 Let’s understand first what cyberbullying is.

 Cyber bullying is a type of bullying done by using electronic means.
 The bully uses technology to intentionally inflict hurt and embarrassment to the victim there by bullying them.

 Just like what happens in the real world.
 Children or people can have differences of opinion and fight among each other online.

 However, this does not constitute bullying or cyber bullied.